Diagnosis of Sleep Apnoea (Last updated on 27 January 2026 – addition of BBC article.)

 If your score is 3 or over take the completed form to your GP and discuss possible referral to an NHS Sleep Clinic.

-For more information about sleep apnoea and its treatment with CPAP take a look at our What-is-Obstructive-Sleep-Apnoea-Jul-2021.pdf leaflet.
+For more information about sleep apnoea and its treatment with CPAP take a look at our What is Obstructive Sleep Apnoea leaflet.

-We also publish a range of informative leaflets, which can easily be downloaded.
-They are also available as A4 Patient Information sheets for simple home printing.
+We also publish a range of informative leaflets, which can easily be downloaded here.
+They are also available as A4 patie Save nt information sheets for simple home printing.

 NHS treatment for people from abroad has changed since leaving the EU, so please refer to this link to find out whether or not you may be charged: